 Moosk is the oldest vessel in our fleet, a classic gentleman’s cruiser, she is beautiful and fast.

 She is equally well suited to group sailing as individual teenage sailing weeks and is particularly good as a platform for small groups requiring close supervision.
 She is the smallest of The Island Trust vessels and as such is easy for our younger crew members to handle safely under sail and motor.
+She is also perfect for DofE Expeditions and our adult RYA courses, a recent addition to our sailing programme.

 Built by W.H.Thomas in Falmouth in 1906 as an auxiliary yacht, she was one of the first boats to be built with a motor and ‘sparks’ for lighting the cabin.
 After being the joy of many owners during her first forty years of life, her sailing history is somewhat obscure and she was found abandoned and wrecked in Glasgow in 1998.